suryabhaiin/qbcore-admin-panel/README.md

 - Fully secure login system
 - In-game QBCore database used
 - Pages that shows all players that have joined and all characters that have been created on your server with additional full information pages.
-- Full ban & kick functionality from the panel -coming soon in next update.
+- Full ban & kick functionality from the panel
 - Shows all player-owned vehicles on the server with additional full information pages
 - Playtime, anticombat and much more...
 - Manage stash, trunk, glovebox, inventory